ZythDr/Whats-Training-Epoch/README.md

 ## Differences compared to WhatsTraining_WotLK
 - **Server-agnostic:** discovers spells by scanning class trainers and saves a per‑character cache and therefore should work on *all* 3.3.5 servers.
-- **First Run:** requires visiting a trainer before the addon can display any useful information.
+- This fork of What's Training? requires visiting a trainer before the addon can display any information.
-- **Level‑up + Login summary:** posts available spells plus total cost in chat.
+- **Level‑up & Login summary:** posts available spells plus total cost in chat.
 - Minor UI tweaks.

 ## Usage Notes